-(1) On or before July 1, 2003, the CPUC shall approve electrical corporation tariffs describing Core Service, Term Service and Spot Market Service to be available to customers beginning at the Transition Date.
+(1) On or before July 1, 2002, the CPUC shall approve electrical corporation tariffs describing Core Service, Term Service and Spot Market Service to be available to customers beginning at the Transition Date.

-(2) 90 days prior to the Transition Date, Large Customers shall elect a service option for service beginning at the Transition Date.
-Where there is no election and the customer is not being served by Direct Access, the Large Customer shall be deemed to have elected the Spot Market Service.Large Customers shall have the right to thereafter to elect a new service option or Direct Access under the following conditions:
+(2) Ninety days prior to the Transition Date, Large Customers shall elect a service option for service beginning at the Transition Date.
+If the Large Customer fails to make an election by such time and is not then being served by Direct Access, the Large Customer shall be deemed to have elected the Spot Market Service.Large Customers shall have the right thereafter to elect a new service option or Direct Access under the following conditions:

-A Large Customer, after making an irrevocable election to move to Core Service from another service option or Direct Access shall provide 12 months notice of such election to the electrical corporation.
+A Large Customer may move from another service option or Direct Access to Core Service by giving the electrical corporation 12 months’ notice of an irrevocable election to move to Core Service .

 A Large Customer may not move from Core Service to another service option or Direct Access prior to the expiration five years from the beginning of Core Service.

-A Large Customer shall give notice 12 months prior to the end of the five-year Core Service term of an irrevocable election to continue Core Service for an additional five-year term or move from Core Service to Direct Access or other service option.
+A Large Customer shall give notice 12 months’ prior to the end of the five-year Core Service term of an irrevocable election to continue Core Service for an additional five-year term or move from Core Service to Direct Access or other service option.

+A Large Customer served by Spot Market Service due to a failure to elect Direct Access or another service option , or whose Direct Access Service has been interrupted, must elect Direct Access or another service option within 90 days of beginning Spot Market Service.

-(3)Ninty 90 days prior to one year after the Transition Date, Medium Customers shall elect a service option for service beginning at the Transition Date Where there is no election and the Medium Customer is not being served by Direct Access, the Medium Customer shall be deemed to have elected Core Service.Medium Customers shall have the right to thereafter elect a new service option or Direct Access under the following conditions:
+(3)Ninetydays prior to one year after the Transition Date, Medium Customers shall elect a service option for service beginning at the Transition Date If the Medium Customer fails to make an election by such time and is not then being served by Direct Access, the Medium Customer shall be deemed to have elected Core Service.Medium Customers shall have the right thereafter to elect a new service option or Direct Access under the following conditions:

-(a) A Medium Customer electing to move from another service option or Direct Access to Core Service shall provide120 days advance notice to the electrical corporation.
+(a) A Medium Customer may move from another service option or Direct Access to Core Service by giving the electrical corporation 120 days’ notice of an irrevocable election to move to Core Service .
 During the 120-day period prior to the beginning of Core Service, the Medium Customer may elect Term Service (if available), Direct Access, or Spot Market Service.

 (b) Medium Customers shall have the right to move from Core Service to a new service option or Direct Access under the same conditions applicable to Large Customers ((b) and (c) above).

+(c) A Medium Customer whose Direct Access Service has been interrupted shall be served by Spot Market Service and must elect Direct Access or another service option within 90 days of beginning Spot Market Service.

-(4) Upon the effective date of the proposal, small customers could elect to engage in direct access only to procure “green” energy, subject to the payment of applicable nonbypassable charges.
-A returning small customer would be obligated to give notice to regain access to core portfolio consistent with applicable tariffs in place as of the effective date of this proposal.
+(4) Upon the effective date of the act, Small Customers may elect to engage in Direct Access only to procure “green” energy [need to define – or at least to authorize the commission to define?], subject to the payment of applicable nonbypassable charges.
+A returning Small Customer shall be obligated to give notice to regain access to the Core Portfolio consistent with applicable tariffs .

-Section 4 – Miscellaneous Provisions

-The provision of Water Code Section 80110 requiring the commission to suspend the right of customers to engage in direct access and take electric service from an alternate provider is hereby repealed.

-Customer Specific Generation